GuillaumeGomez/browser-UI-test/goml-script.md

 #### javascript

 **javascript** command enables/disables the javascript.
-If you want to render the page without javascript, don't forget to disable it before the call to `goto`!
+If you want to render the page without javascript, don't forget to disable it before the call to `go-to`!
 Examples:

 ```
 javascript: false // we disable it before using go-to to have a page rendered without javascript